chaoss/education/README.md

 *   Include the link to the Script/Recorded Video or Edited Videos to the issue you worked on, and send a PR.

 To send a PR, [follow this guide](https://chaoss.community/kb/dco-setup).
-**How to send your PR with ease using the command line to avoid DOC errors:**
+**You can also send your PR with ease using the command line to avoid DOC errors:**

     1. Add your changes to the Submission.md file
     2. After that, click on New Terminal and add the following git command: